cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 We declare all the fields and methods are `private` to enforce this strict encapsulation.

-To test `ArticleComponent`, we start with a mock parent component that binds to the properties and events of `ArticleComponent`, and a mock instance `ArticlesService`:
+To test `ArticleComponent`, we start by creating a mock parent component that binds to the properties and events of `ArticleComponent`, and a mock instance of `ArticlesService`:

 {% gist cclow/44ac8952fcc2416197f62ae963c9797e article.component.spec.0.ts %}

 We instantiate the `TestParent` component instead of `ArticleComponent`, and then extract the test fixture from the `TestParent` fixture.

+To test the interactions between `ArticleComponent` and `ArticlesService`, `mockArticlesService` is injected as a provider for `ArticlesService`.
-We use dependency injection to inject `mockArticlesService` as a provider for `ArticlesService`, and then use `jasmine`'s `spyOn` to spy on this mock service instance.
+We then spy on this mock service instance using `jasmine`'s `spyOn`.

-Note that `spyOn` must not be called on `mockArticlesService`, but we must `spyOn` the injected instance which we get from `TestBed`.
+Note that `spyOn` must not be called on `mockArticlesService` that we get from `TestBed`.

 {% gist cclow/44ac8952fcc2416197f62ae963c9797e article.component.spec.1.ts %}